 Alternative/Public Transportation to a Braves Game

-If that public transportation option sounded pretty unclear, it's because it is.
+If that public transportation option sounded pretty unclear, it's because it is, and fans do not appear to be using the bus options.
 You really may have to consider Uber your only real public transit option.
 And it appears SunTrust does as well, since they've actually set up an Uber stand near the park.
 If you've never used Uber before, get your first ride free!

 Driving to a Braves Game